odiiganaa/PortfolioProjects/README.md

 This Repository will hold all of the code and queries from the Portfolio Projects I create.

-This repository stores all the code and queries from the portfolio projects I create.

 ## Bike Sale

 I used MS Excel to do a data exploration.
 Then I cleaned the data and visualized it in MS Excel.